Skip to content

 Top Programs

 The fields Moore College of Art and Design awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Moore College of Art and Design, located in Philadelphia, Pennsylvania, admits a majority of applicants, with an acceptance rate of roughly 56%.
+Moore College of Art and Design, located in Philadelphia, Pennsylvania, offers a realistic path to admission, with roughly 56% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,282.
-The school reports a graduation rate of roughly 60%.
+The graduation rate is roughly 60%.

-Ten years out, alumni of Moore College of Art and Design report median earnings of $37,839; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Moore College of Art and Design report median earnings of $37,839, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools